XamarinUniversity/build2018-labs/lab1/README.md

 | **Minutes.iOS** | The Xamarin.iOS project which generated the iOS-specific binary package which can be run on iPhone and iPad devices. |
 | **Minutes.UWP** | The Universal Windows project which can be run on Windows 10 devices.
 This project is only available when you create the solution with Visual Studio for Windows. |

-## Run on Windows
+## 3. Run on Windows

 Execute the **Minutes.UWP** app on Windows.
-We will run on the Local Machine instead of the Windows simulator.
-This will give us quick deployment and fast startup which is convenient during development and testing.
+Make sure to select **Local Machine** so it runs locally vs. in a simulator.
+This will give you a much quicker deployment and startup time which is convenient during development and testing.

 > **Note:** This requires Windows 10 Fall Creators Update.